keymetrics/pm2-io-apm/README.md

 High chance that if you used a custom configuration for `io.init`, you need to change it to reflect the new configuration.
 Apart from that and the `io.notify` removal, it shouldn't break the way you instanciated metrics.
 If you find something else that breaks please report it to us (tech@keymetrics.io).

+### 3.x to 4.x

+The only difference with the 4.x version is the new tracing system put in place, so the only changs are related to it:

+- **Dropped the support for node 4** (you can still use the 3.x if you use node 4 but you will not have access to the distributed tracing)
+- **Changed the tracing configuration** (see )

 ## Development